 Flexible work is rapidly evolving.
 What once was considered just a ‘quirk’ or publicity stunt is now widely accepted as the norm.

-Demand for accessible flexible working has soared since the pandemic, and campaigners have been advocating to make it a legal right for all UK workers, irrespective of their employment circumstances.
+Demand for accessible flexible working has soared since the pandemic, and campaigners have been advocating for making it a legal right for all UK workers, irrespective of their employment circumstances.

 What is flexible working?